Skip to content

 TXlockdownemergency notificationmedium confidence

 On the evening of October 27, 2014, reports spread via social media that a man was seen wandering the University of the Incarnate Word's San Antonio campus carrying a rifle.
 Campus police, Alamo Heights, and San Antonio police converged on the Broadway and Hildebrand campus for a comprehensive search.
-The incident then spiraled into a communications breakdown in which university officials disputed whether an official lockdown had been declared, blaming students' social media posts for the frenzy.
-A second suspicious-activity report later that night prompted a formal UIW Rave Alert at 12:26 a.m. on October 28.
+University officials later said no official lockdown had been declared during that first response and attributed the reports to students' social media posts, according to the San Antonio Report.
+A second suspicious-activity report later that night prompted a formal UIW Rave Alert at 12:26 a.m.
+CDT on October 28, 2014.
 The suspected rifleman was never located in either sweep.

 Alerts